 I was skeptical of the gift shop, mainly because I am a budget spender and was already trying not to think about the money my husband was spending for our time there.
 (More on that in the next point.)

-However, after our treatment, we spent time shopping and was pleasantly surprised to find something for every budget.
+However, after our treatment, we spent time shopping and were pleasantly surprised to find something for every budget.
 It was not at all as extravagantly priced as I expected, even for New Zealand.

 3. The Prices are Reasonable.

 I am the kind of person who would rather spend money on lasting things, not on momentary pleasures like a massage or fancy restaurant.
-Which is why my husband wouldn’t tell me how much our treatment was costing him.
-I tried my best to forget about it and just enjoy the experience, but when we went to check in I couldn’t resist the urge to view the prices.
+This is why my husband wouldn’t tell me how much our treatment was costing him.
+I tried my best to forget about it and just enjoy the experience, but when we went to check-in I couldn’t resist the urge to view the prices.

 Again, I was surprised.
 When you break down the monetary difference between New Zealand and America, what he spent for a few hours at the spa was comparative to what an American spa would have cost us.
 And this was a world-renowned spa!
 I was blown away.
 Needless to say, I was able to enjoy myself a whole lot better knowing we weren’t going broke. haha

 4. The Service is Great.